-Source: LGIM
+Source: LGIM as at 31 March 2023

 Performance shown net of all charges and transaction costs.
-Performance of standalone self-select options is independent of age, therefore performance is shown in a different format to the lifestyle performance on the previous page
+Performance of standalone self-select options is independent of age, therefore performance is shown in a different format to the lifestyle in the table above

-6.4 The Trustee acknowledges the requirement to publish the net return information on a website and this page will be available in time for the deadline of 7 months following the Plan year end, that is by no later than 5 November 2022.
-The 2022 benefit statements will include the web address in order to inform members where they can access this information.
+The Trustee acknowledges the requirement to publish the net return information on a website and this page will be available in time for the deadline of 7 months following the Plan year end, that is by no later than 5 November 2023.
+The 2023 benefit statements will include the web address in order to inform members where they can access this information.